News

 UBC Civil Engineering welcomes Dr. Riwaj Dhakal as Assistant Professor in Geotechnical Earthquake Engineering

 We are pleased to announce that Dr. Riwaj (Ribu) Dhakal has joined the Department of Civil Engineering as an Assistant Professor.
 Dr. Dhakal brings expertise in Geotechnical and Earthquake Engineering, with a research focus on soil liquefaction, seismic foundation behavior, and advanced site characterization.
-He received his Bachelor of Civil Engineering with first-class honours from […]
+He received his Bachelor of Civil Engineering with first-class honours from the University of Canterbury (New Zealand) in 2018 and completed his PhD in Geotechnical Earthquake Engineering in 2022 through a joint program with the University of Canterbury and the University of California, Berkeley.
+His doctoral research advanced methodologies for assessing liquefaction and its impacts on infrastructure, […]

 In Memoriam: Dr. William Caselton

 It is with great sadness that we announce the passing of Dr. William Caselton, Associate Professor Emeritus in Civil Engineering at the University of British Columbia.
 Dr. Caselton was a respected member of the Department, recognized for his expertise in hydrotechnical engineering.
-His research advanced the application of optimization techniques and statistics in water resources […]
+His research advanced the application of optimization techniques and statistics in water resources planning and operation, the statistical design of hydrologic data gathering networks, and the optimization of scheduling for repetitive construction activities.
+These contributions strengthened the way water systems are studied and managed, leaving a lasting impact on the discipline.
+Throughout his career, Dr. Caselton was deeply committed […]

 UBC Civil Engineering Researchers Awarded Federal Funding for Projects Addressing Critical Infrastructure and Climate Priorities